Mongolia Quiz

 Genghis Khan's homeland, endless steppes, and the least densely populated country on Earth.

 Mongolia is the least densely populated country on Earth with just 2 people per square kilometer — meaning the entire population of 3.3 million could fit in a mid-size city.
-This quiz covers 50 questions about the land of Genghis Khan, from the vast Gobi Desert to the nomadic traditions that endure to this day.
+Sandwiched between Russia and China, this landlocked nation stretches across endless steppes, the Gobi Desert, and rugged mountain ranges that have shaped one of history's most remarkable civilizations.

-At its peak under Genghis Khan and his successors, the Mongol Empire covered approximately 24 million square kilometers — the largest contiguous land empire in history, stretching from Korea to Eastern Europe.
+At its peak in the 13th century, the Mongol Empire covered approximately 24 million square kilometers — making it the largest contiguous land empire in history, stretching from Korea to Hungary and encompassing roughly 25% of the world's population at the time.

 Last updated: March 2026